PDF417/pdf417-android/README.md

 The package contains Android Archive (AAR) that contains everything you need to use _PDF417.mobi_ library.
 Besides AAR, package also contains a demo project that contains following modules:

- - pdf417MobiDemo module demonstrates quick and simple integration of _PDF417.mobi_ library
+- _Pdf417MobiDemo_ shows how to use simple Intent-based API to scan single barcode.
- - pdf417MobiDemoCustomUI demonstrates advanced integration within custom scan activity
+- _Pdf417MobiDemoCustomUI_ demonstrates advanced integration within custom scan activity.
+- _Pdf417MobiDirectAPIDemo_ demonstrates how to perform scanning of [Android Bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html)

-_PDF417.mobi_ is supported on Android SDK version 10 (Android 2.3) or later.
+_PDF417.mobi_ is supported on Android SDK version 10 (Android 2.3.3) or later.

 The library contains one activity: `Pdf417ScanActivity`.
 It is responsible for camera control and recognition.
-If you create your own scanning UI, you will need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
+You can also create your own scanning UI - you just need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
+For more information, see [Embedding `RecognizerView` into custom scan activity](#recognizerView).

 # <a name="quickStart"></a> Quick Start